Rich Gulch, California

 Rich Gulch (formerly, Pleasant Springs) is an unincorporated community in Calaveras County, California, 5 mi east-northeast of Mokelumne Hill.
 It lies at an elevation of 1903 feet (580 m).

+Rich Gulch was the seat of Calaveras County at one time, and at its 1850s peak was a significant gold-mining center home to some five thousand residents.
+The town saw a secondary mining boom in the 1880s.
+The 1862 hotel was still standing, abandoned, in 1920.

 A post office was opened at Pleasant Springs in 1855.
 The name was changed to Rich Gulch in 1857.
 The post office was closed in 1867, re-established in 1887, and closed for good in 1903.